-Since the success of Bitcoin, there have been over 3,000 other virtual currencies introduced with varying degrees of success and popularity such as Ethereum, Litecoin, Monero and Dash.
+Since the success of Bitcoin, there have been over 8,000 other virtual currencies (as of February 2021) introduced with varying degrees of success and popularity such as Ethereum, Litecoin, Monero and Dash.
 There have even been crowdfunded cryptocurrencies such as Lisk.

 Many other cryptocurrencies have just died because of lack of interest, and the simple fact that no one used them.
 Non-Bitcoin cryptocurrencies are collectively known as altcoins and they are more or less based on the same idea of a decentralized digital medium for exchange.

 Their success depends on how much ‘cash’ (the total value of transactions) they have sloshing about the peer-to-peer network (i.e. the virtual economy).
 Since Bitcoin is open source, anyone can develop their own cryptocurrency using the same technology.

 Bitcoins derive their value partly through their scarcity, which is defined by a cryptographic lottery.
 You can buy Bitcoins on online cryptocurrency exchanges or you can earn them through a process known as ‘mining’.

 Since Bitcoin is not a physical currency, but a virtual one, it also needs to be held in a digital wallet, which can be be a hot wallet or a cold wallet.

 Bitcoin mining programs compute an encryption function called a hash on a set of random numbers.
 Coins are awarded to whichever miner happens to compute a number below a certain threshold.